 Durable Power of Attorney California Form – PDF – Word

-The durable power of attorney in California allows a person to authorize someone else to handle monetary ($) decisions only on the principal’s behalf.
-Both Principal and Agent must complete the form and authorize in front of a public notary or at least two (2) witnesses not related to the principal or agent for the document to be legal.
+The California durable power of attorney allows a person to authorize someone else to handle monetary decisions on their behalf.
+The agreement will provide clarity in what tasks the agent will be able to undertake while clearly defining the durable nature of the legal document; that is, the fact that the powers granted to the agent will remain effective even if the principal becomes disabled or rendered otherwise incompetent.
+Both principal and agent must complete the form and have their signatures authorized in front of a public notary or at least two (2) witnesses not related to the principal or agent.